nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 ## Program

-The schedule subject to change untill the submitted contributions are reviewed.
+The schedule is subject to change until the submitted contributions are reviewed.

 ### Day 1: 2024-5-30